myqld/formio-submission-data-validator/README.md

 ### `new FormioSubmissionDataValidator(options)`

-Creates a new validation service instance.
+Creates a new formio submission data validator instance.

 **Options:**